ppy/osu-wiki/wiki/Tournaments/Official_support/en.md

 The [osu! team](/wiki/People/The_Team) runs a program where they may opt to provide community-run tournaments that abide by a certain set of criteria and expectations with extra support, at their discretion.

 This article was last updated on January 5, 2022.
-For any queries and clarifications, please consult #tournaments on the [osu!dev Discord Server](https://discord.com/invite/ppy) or send an email to [tournaments@ppy.sh](mailto:tournaments@ppy.sh).
+For any queries and clarifications, please consult the `#tournaments` channel on the [osu!dev Discord server](https://discord.com/invite/ppy) or send an email to [tournaments@ppy.sh](mailto:tournaments@ppy.sh).

 ## Benefits